• Skip to primary navigation

 Race a friend to find out who can free their spring treasures from the ice first.

-Place one decoration in warm water and one in cold water to find out where the ice melts fastest.
+Place one decoration in warm water and one in cold water to discover where the ice melts fastest.

 Leave a decoration in a sunny spot and one in the shade to find out if the ice in the sunny spot melts faster.